How to implement Clean Architecture in Go (Golang)

 Extracting the Application Logic

 The code compiles, but our application service doesn’t do much yet.
-Now is the time to extract the logic and put it in the proper place.
+Now it’s time to extract the logic and put it in the proper place.

 Finally, we can use the update function pattern from the Repositories post to extract the application logic out of the repository.